LLNL/lbann/docs/BuildingLBANN.md

     2. x86_64 and ppc64le

-    For example if you are a developer and want to build the inside of the git repo use the following instructions:[^libarypath]
+    For example if you are a developer and want to build the inside of the git repo use the following instructions:
     ```bash
     export LBANN_HOME=/path/to/lbann/git/repo
     export LBANN_BUILD_DIR=/path/to/a/build/directory